U.S. judge signs off on $850 million Boy Scouts sex abuse settlement | Business

 Claims multiplied after several U.S. states passed laws allowing accusers, including adults, to sue over allegations dating back several decades.
 The Boy Scouts have apologized and said they are committed to fulfilling their “social and moral responsibility to equitably compensate survivors.”
 The organization has said "nothing can undo the tragic abuse that victims suffered" and that it believed the bankruptcy process was the best way to compensate them.

-The Boy Scouts did not immediately return a request for comment.
+The Boy Scouts said in a statement that Silverstein's ruling is "an important development in Boy Scouts of America’s financial restructuring."
 The settlement is backed by 250 local councils but opposed by insurers, who say representatives of the abuse claimants had too much say in the negotiations.

 The Boy Scouts' insurers, which include Century Indemnity Company and Hartford Financial Services Group, had argued throughout the bankruptcy process that some claims may be fraudulent.
 Unless the Boy Scouts reach a resolution with the insurers, they are likely to fight over the final bankruptcy plan.